SciML/DataDrivenDiffEq.jl/docs/src/libs/datadrivensparse/sparse_regression.md

 \Xi' = \min_{\Xi} \lVert Y - \Xi \varPhi \rVert_2^2
 ```

-In the simplest case we could use a taylor expansion.
-However, if we want to interpretable results we need a key ingredient: sparsity!
-So instead we aim to solve the problem
+In the simplest case, we could use a Taylor expansion.
+However, if we want interpretable results, we need a key ingredient: sparsity!
+So, instead we aim to solve the problem

 ```math
 \Xi' = \min_{\Xi} \lVert\Xi \rVert_0 \\
 \text{s.t.} \qquad \Xi \varPhi =  Y
 ```

-In its original version or via sufficient relaxition of the $L_0$ norm.
+In its original version or via sufficient relaxation of the $L_0$ norm.

 Similarly, implicit problems of the form